Mindgamesnl/OpenAudioMc/docs/voicechat.md

 # Voice Chat

 ### State of the Voice Chat feature
 Voicechat is currently in closed beta and only accessible to those in the partner program or discord members who snatched a code.
-You can try claiming one by typing `/claim` in the `#bot-commands` channel.
+You can try claiming one by typing `/claim` in the `#bot-commands` channel [(You can read more about linking Discord on this page)](account-links.md).
 You can apply/learn more about partnerships here [https://help.openaudiomc.net/partners.html](https://help.openaudiomc.net/partners.html)

 ### Initial setup